True to our commitment to transparency and full disclosure, herein are the latest documents regarding Puerto Rico’s finances and debt restructuring.

 The Authority was created for the purpose of acting as fiscal agent, financial advisor and reporting agent of the Government of Puerto Rico, its agencies, instrumentalities, subdivisions, public corporations and/or municipalities, and to assist such entities in confronting the grave fiscal and economic emergency that Puerto Rico is currently experiencing.
 The Authority has assumed the majority of the fiscal agency and financial advisory responsibilities that were previously held by the Government Development Bank for Puerto Rico.

-On January 18, 2017, Governor Ricardo A. Rosselló signed into law the Enabling Act of the Fiscal Agency and Financial Advisory Authority, Act 2-2017.
-The new law amends and replaces sections of the prior law that established FAFAA.
-The new law expands FAFAA’s powers to include, among other things, sole responsibility to renegotiate, to restructure and/or to reach an agreement with creditors on all or part of the public debt or any other debt issued by any government entity.
-In addition, FAFAA is the entity in charge of the collaboration, communication and cooperation efforts between the Government of Puerto Rico and the Fiscal Oversight Board, created under the Puerto Rico Oversight, Management, and Economic Stability Act, Pub.
+In January 2017, the Puerto Rico Legislative Assembly passed the Enabling Act of the Fiscal Agency and Financial Advisory Authority, Act 2-2017.
+The new law amends and replaces sections of the prior law that established AAFAF.
+The new law expands AAFAF’s powers to include, among other things, sole responsibility to renegotiate, to restructure and/or to reach an agreement with creditors on all or part of the public debt or any other debt issued by any government entity.
+In addition, AAFAF is the entity in charge of the collaboration, communication and cooperation efforts between the Government of Puerto Rico and the Fiscal Oversight Board, created under the Puerto Rico Oversight, Management, and Economic Stability Act, Pub.
 L. 114-187 (PROMESA).

 The Puerto Rico Fiscal Agency and Financial Advisory Authority (AAFAF) will be pleased to help you with any questions you have regarding our Agency.